YuanXiQWQ/2800_202410_BBY10/README.md

 * Adobe Photoshop 2023 (For Icons and Logo)
 * JetBrains WebStorm v2024.1, Microsoft Visual Studio Code (IDE)
 * Microsoft Windows 10 22H2, 11 (OS)

-## 4. Complete setup/installation/usage

-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...

-* ...
-* ...
-* ...

-## 5. Known Bugs and Limitations

-Here are some known bugs:

-* ...
-* ...
-* ...

-## 6. Features for Future

-What we'd like to build in the future:

-* ...
-* ...
-* ...